 The Public Safety Office is located in room 102 in the front lobby of the Main Street entrance to the building.
 In an emergency, Public Safety Officers may be contacted by pressing the button on the emergency call box located under the blue lights on each of the eleven floors.
 For routine business, Public Safety is operational from 7:00 a.m. to 11:00 p.m., Monday through Friday.
-In addition, during the fall and spring semesters the Public Safety Office is operational on Saturday's between the hours of 7:30 a.m. and 4:00 p.m.
-The College Emergency/Public Safety number is 860-906-5075 or, dial on any College phone for emergencies.
+In addition, during the fall and spring semesters the Public Safety Office is operational on Saturday's between the hours of 7:30 a.m. and 4:00 p.m...
+The college phone number is (860) 906-5075 and for emergencies.

-Emergencies In The Morgan Street Parking Garage
+Emergencies in the Morgan Street Parking Garage